Long-Lasting DIY Beeswax Tea Light Candles

 How to Make Beeswax Tea Light Candles

-1. Press a tea light candle wick into a glue dot on the roll.
-Then place it into the center base of one cavity of the silicone mold.
-(Alternatively, you can use glass tea, light holders.)
+Step 1.
+Press a tea light candle wick into a glue dot on the roll.
+Then, place it into the center base of one silicone mold cavity.
+(Alternatively, you can use glass tea light holders.)
 Repeat until you have prepared 16 to 20 tea light wicks in place.

-4. Carefully pour the wax into each cavity of the mold.
+Step 4.
+Carefully pour the wax into each cavity of the mold.
 I recommend using a funnel or a narrow pouring pitcher like this one to help avoid spills.
-It is helpful to line your work area with old newspaper or parchment paper to catch any drips or over pours.
+It is helpful to line your work area with old newspaper or parchment paper to catch any drips or overpours.

 Notes: